 Gardasil prevents at least 6 types of cancer, and that’s better than all the “natural” supplements that you could consume.

 I’ve written nearly 50 articles about the HPV vaccine, mostly debunking myths, but also reviewing some of the best literature published today.
 I thought I’d bring them together in one place, so that it can work as a link of links for HPV vaccine information and myth debunking.
-I’ll just link to my articles that deal with the subject, and within those articles will be links and citations for the peer-reviewed articles, which hopefully will help the reader, if you are concerned about Gardasil, or maybe you’ll pass it to someone else, if they are on the fence.
+I’ll just link to my articles that deal with the subject, and within those articles will be links and citations for the peer-reviewed articles, which hopefully will help the reader, if you are concerned about Gardasil safety and efficacy, or maybe you’ll pass it to someone else, if they are on the fence.

 Gardasil is safe

 - In a large study, that included nearly 200,000 young females who had received the vaccine, the researchers found that the vaccine was only associated with same-day syncope (fainting) and skin infections in the two weeks after vaccination.
 The authors stated that, “this study did not detect evidence of new safety concerns among females 9 to 26 years of age secondary to vaccination with HPV4.”

 - In another huge study, that included nearly 1 million young females, a HPV vaccinated cohort was compared to an unvaccinated cohort.
 The authors concluded that “this study identified no safety signals with respect to autoimmune, neurological, and venous thromboembolic events after the qHPV vaccine had been administered.”